 We moved from the area when I was six and while I have been back there a few times, I’ve never gotten another peach out of one of those baskets.
 In fact, the last time I was there, the place had changed—and quite drastically.
 Sadly, there were no shade trees.
 They had been cut down.
 Nearby was a convenience store.
 While I’m sure the store was air-conditioned, I missed the shade trees.
 And there were no peaches.
 Well, that’s not true.
 The sign outside said they sold peaches but that’s just not the same.

 I still haven’t tasted a peach like the ones I got back then.
 I’ve tried to find one and while some are good they just don’t compare.
 Maybe it’s because my grandma didn’t peel it and cut it up. ~

 Bruce A. Borders is the author of more than a dozen books, including: Inside Room 913, Over My Dead Body, The Journey, Miscarriage Of Justice, and The Wynn Garrett Series.
 Available in ebook and paperback on iTunes, Amazon, Barnes & Noble, Kobo, and Smashwords, or at www.bruceabordersbooks.weebly.com.
-Amazon Profile - http://www.amazon.com/Bruce-A.-Borders/e/B006SOLWQS.
-Bruce A. Borders also serves as the Vice-President of Rave Reviews Book Club.
+Amazon Profile - www.amazon.com/Bruce-A.-Borders/e/B006SOLWQS.
+Bruce A. Borders is a proud member of Rave Reviews Book Club.